Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Examples of Definition Ambiguity

 In the previous section, examples were given of general issues with the terminology used to describe reference systems and frames.
 For specific reference systems or frames in space physics, there are additional ambiguities.

-For example, we \texttt{GEI}.
-The \texttt{GEI} ideal reference frame has $\mathbf{Z}$ aligned with Earth's rotation axis with positive northward, $\mathbf{X}$ as the intersection of Earth's equatorial plane with the plane of Earth's orbit around the Sun (the ecliptic plane), with positive in the direction from the Earth to the Sun at the time of the vernal equinox, and $\mathbf{Y}=\mathbf{Z}\times\mathbf{X}$.
+\remove[r2]{For example, consider \texttt{GEI}, }\add[r2]{For example, consider \texttt{GEI}, which is based on the astronomical reference system that specifies locations using right ascension and declination.} The \texttt{GEI} ideal reference frame has $\mathbf{Z}$ aligned with Earth's rotation axis with positive northward, $\mathbf{X}$ as the intersection of Earth's equatorial plane with the plane of Earth's orbit around the Sun (the ecliptic plane), with positive in the direction from the Earth to the Sun at the time of the vernal equinox, and $\mathbf{Y}=\mathbf{Z}\times\mathbf{X}$.
 The line of intersection of Earth's equatorial plane with the ecliptic, or the time that it is computed, is sometimes referred to as ``the equinox," and whether a line or time is meant must be determined from context.